This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about bicycle safety?

-Bicycle safety includes choosing the right bicycle and following safety rules to prevent injury.
-A bicycle accident can cause serious injuries, including chronic brain injuries.
+Bicycle safety includes choosing the right bicycle and teaching your child safety rules to prevent injury.

-What do I need to know about bicycles before I buy one?
+What do I need to know before I buy a bicycle for my child?

 - Make sure the bicycle is the right size.
-The size checks are the same for adults and children.
-The rider should be able to stand on flat feet with one leg on each side of the bicycle.
-There should be 1 to 3 inches between the rider and the top bar.
-It should be easy to hold the handlebars without having to lean forward, and to hold the hand brakes.
+Your child should be able to stand on flat feet with one leg on each side of the bicycle.
+A gap of 1 to 3 inches should be between your child and the top bar.
+He should be able to hold the handlebars without having to lean forward.
+He should also be able to hold the hand brakes.

 - Buy a helmet that fits.
-A helmet helps protect you from a head or face injury.
+A helmet helps protect your child from a head or face injury.
 Check inside the helmet for a sticker or label stating that the helmet meets safety standards.
 The helmet should be approved by the United States Consumer Products Safety Commission (CPSC).
+Buy a light-colored helmet with a reflective sticker on the back.
+This will make it easier for other drivers to see your child.

 - Get the right equipment.
 The bicycle should have reflectors, a horn or bell, a side-view mirror, and head and tail lights.
 Your child's bicycle may need training wheels until he learns to keep his balance.

-What should I check on a bicycle before I ride or let my child ride?
+What should I check before I let my child ride his bicycle?

 - Check that the brakes work properly and the tires have the proper amount of air.

 - Check that the bicycle has reflectors and that the lights are working.
-Lights and reflectors will help drivers and other people see you or your child on the bicycle.
+Lights and reflectors will help drivers and other people see your child on the bicycle.

-- Check and repair any loose or damaged parts on the bicycle before you ride it.
+- Check and repair any loose or damaged parts on the bicycle before your child rides it.

 - Wear bright, protective clothing and gear.
-Use elbow or knee pads to help prevent injury.
-Wear a reflective vest when you ride a bicycle in the dark.
-Wear bright clothing so that others can see you during the day.
+Elbow and knee pads can help prevent injury.
+A reflective vest will help your child be seen when he rides a bicycle in the dark.
+Bright clothing will help him be seen during the day.

 - Be aware of your surroundings.
-Always look for obstacles in your path.
-Be aware of the people and traffic around you.
-Do not ride too closely to parked cars.
-You may run into a door if it opens suddenly.
-Do not listen to music while riding.
-You may be distracted or not hear cars nearby.
+Teach your child to look for obstacles in his path.
+He should be aware of the people and traffic around him.
+Tell him not to ride too closely to parked cars.
+He may run into a door if it opens suddenly.
+Tell him not listen to music while he rides.
+He may not hear cars nearby.

 - Cross the street in a crosswalk.
-Do not cross in between parked cars.
-Walk your bicycle across the street.
+Teach your child not to cross in between parked cars.
+Tell him to walk his bicycle across the street.

 Where can I find more information?